farzeennimran/Cryptocurrency-Price-Prediction/README.md

 ## Introduction

 This repository contains a project focused on predicting cryptocurrency prices using various machine learning models.
 The goal is to analyze historical cryptocurrency data and build predictive models to estimate future prices.
-The dataset used in this project is `crypto-markets.csv`, which contains various features such as open, high, low, close prices, volume, market cap, and rank.
+The dataset used in this project is `crypto-markets.csv`, taken from kaggle, which contains various features such as open, high, low, close prices, volume, market cap, and rank.

 The project includes the following steps:
 1. Data Preprocessing